conan-io/conan-center-index/docs/adding_packages/sources_and_patches.md

 [Conandata's `"sha"` fields](conandata_yml_format.md#sha256) for how this is achieved in ConanCenterIndex.

 The sources stored under `self.source_folder` should not be modified, except for applying patches.
 Any patch should be applied to the copy of this source code when a source is executed (basically in `source()` method).
-See [Applying Patches](#applying-patches) below for more information.

 ### Sources not accessible